nicercode/EnvironmentalComputing/README.md

 All of our tutorials are organised into major menus (`coding-skills/`, `statistics/`, `graphics/` etc).
-Sub-menus are created by putting a folder within a main folder e.g. `asking-code-questions/` is a subfolder within `coding-skills/`.
+Sub-menus are created by putting a folder within the main folder e.g. `asking-code-questions/` is a subfolder within `coding-skills/`.
 Any files (.Rmd, .html and images) associated with the subtopic will live in that subfolder e.g. \_index.rmd, stack.png

     content/
     ├── about-this-site